Frequently Asked Questions

 Where is LINXS located?

-LINXS is operational and located in Lund City during the ramp-up phase.
+LINXS is operational and located in Lund.
+In the current ramp-up phase it is located at Ideon Delta 5, along the tram tracks about halfway to Lund North East where MAX IV and ESS are located.
 From 2021 LINXS will be located in Science Village Scandinavia - the dynamic science hub right between MAX IV and ESS.

 How can I benefit from LINXS?

 LINXS provides a community, and support for bringing together leading international expertise to advance the next generation of research that can be done with synchrotrons and neutron sources.
 If you think that such facilities can benefit your work - no matter if you are an existing or prospective user - LINXS is for you.
 LINXS can fund workshops, sabbaticals, hackathons and targeted research efforts.